xxpac/paterm/ROADMAP.md

 ## Decision authority

-Direction and scope decisions are made by [@crynta](https://github.com/crynta).
+Direction and scope decisions are made by [@xxpac](https://github.com/xxpac).
 Trusted reviewers (informal, no fixed roles yet) provide input on security, performance, and platform-specific areas.

-If a PR is closed and you disagree, raise it in Discord.
+If a PR is closed and you disagree, raise it in a GitHub Discussion.
 Happy to discuss, not happy to be ambushed in a PR comment thread.

 This will likely formalize over time as the project grows.